Tarunchintada/github-access-reporter/README.md

 ---

-## Design Decisions
+# Design Decisions

-### Pagination
+## Pagination

 GitHub API returns repository results in pages.
-Pagination is implemented using `per_page` and `page` parameters to fetch all repositories.
+Pagination is implemented using `per_page` and `page` parameters to retrieve all repositories beyond the default limit.

+---

-### Parallel Processing
+## Parallel Processing

 Fetching contributors for repositories sequentially can be slow.
-To improve performance, an `ExecutorService` thread pool processes repositories in parallel.
+To improve performance, the service uses an **ExecutorService thread pool** to process repository contributor requests in parallel.

-### Caching

-The generated report is cached using **Caffeine Cache** for a short duration to reduce repeated GitHub API calls and improve response time.

-### Rate Limit Awareness

-GitHub API rate limit headers are monitored to avoid exceeding API request limits.

 ---

-## Assumptions
+## Caching

-* The GitHub token has access to the repositories in the organization.
-* Contributors endpoint is used to approximate repository access.
+The generated access report is cached using **Caffeine Cache** to reduce repeated GitHub API calls and improve response time.

-* Cache expiration is configured for 5 minutes.
+Cache expiration is configured to **5 minutes**.

 ---

-## Future Improvements

-* Add retry mechanism for GitHub API failures
-* Add Swagger/OpenAPI documentation
-* Add unit and integration tests
-* Support multiple organizations dynamically
+## Rate Limit Awareness

+GitHub API rate limit headers are monitored to ensure the application does not exceed allowed request limits.

 ---

+# Assumptions

+* The GitHub token has access to the repositories within the organization
+* GitHub contributors endpoint is used to approximate repository access
+* Cache expiration is configured for 5 minutes

+---

-## Author
+# Author

 Tarun